Applications for the 2020 fellowship have closed.

 All employees of nonprofits and social service agencies located in the areas listed below are invited to apply.
 Participation in the fellowship in one of the open cities does not have any cost to the organization other than your staff time; we do not provide a salary or additional staff stipends outside of travel and accommodations for training or other cohort events.
 If you are interested in participating but are located in a city not included below, please email us to learn more about your options for joining the cohort.

 Successful Fellows will have a background in community work and program management, including experience providing regular reporting to outside partners or funders.
 Previous Fellows have worked in public libraries, housing authorities, adult literacy organizations, social services, workforce development, and digital inclusion organizations.

-If you have questions about applying, please email us, and we will be happy to help you.
+If you have any questions about applying, please email us, and we will be happy to help you.

-Thank you to Google Fiber & The Cleveland Foundation for sponsoring the Digital Inclusion Fellowship.
+Thank you to Google Fiber, The Cleveland Foundation, and Meyer Memorial Trust for sponsoring the Digital Inclusion Fellowship.

 You can find two application forms below, one for the applicant and another for the applicant’s supervisor.
-Both forms must be submitted before the deadline, along with the applying Fellow’s resume.
+Both forms must be submitted before the deadline, along with the potential fellow’s resume.

-You may download a .doc version of the forms to prepare your answers, but you must submit your answers via the forms.
+You may download a Word version of the forms to prepare your answers, but you must submit your answers via the online forms.
 Emailed applications will not be considered.

 Does your supervisor need convincing?
-Check out our tips for making the case for digital inclusion.
+Check out our tips for making a case for digital inclusion.

 This program is made possible by the generous support of our sponsors: Google Fiber, the Cleveland Foundation, and Meyer Memorial Trust.
 A special thank you goes out to our founding sponsor, Google Fiber.
 The Digital Inclusion Fellowship was conceived and launched in partnership with Google Fiber in 2015.